 Patients with cirrhosis and ascites are at high risk for other complications of cirrhosis.
 Thus, preventive measures should be undertaken with the aim of reducing morbidity and improving survival.
-Complications that can be effectively prevented include gastrointestinal bleeding due to gastroesophageal varices, 16 spontaneous bacterial peritonitis, and the hepatorenal syndrome (Table 2).
+Complications that can be effectively prevented include gastrointestinal bleeding due to gastroesophageal Reduction of sodium intake is beneficial in patients varices, spontaneous bacterial peritonitis, and the um intake is high or there is a delay before medical es; therefore, the serum sodium and creatinine concentrations are within normal limits.